kitian616/jekyll-TeXt-theme/case-study.md

 ### 4.4 Benchmarking

 Using the 30 job limit imposed in the context of the 55-second job as a benchmark, we can compare prices with another monitoring provider.
-Cronitor, for instance, offers cron job monitoring at a base rate of $2 per monitor per month.
-Considering our tests were conducted with Sundial deployed on the minimum $6/month Digital Ocean droplet, we derive a cost of 20 cents per monitor per month.
+Cronitor, for instance, offers cron job monitoring at a base rate of <span>$</span>2 per monitor per month.
+Considering our tests were conducted with Sundial deployed on the minimum <span>$</span>6 per month Digital Ocean droplet, we derive a cost of 20 cents per monitor per month.
 This signifies a 90% decrease in expenses.

 ## 4.5 Future Work